kredar/kredar.github.io/_posts/2023-09-03-AI-primer-for-pm.md

 ---
-title: "The Future-Ready PM: Navigating AI and ML as a Product Manager- Part 1"
+title: "The Future-Ready PM: Navigating AI and ML - Part 1"
 excerpt: "Unveiling the real potential and limitations of AI and ML for Product Managers.
 Learn the key insights every PM should know to leverage Artificial Intelligence and Machine Learning for gaining a competitive edge in product development."
 tags:
   - AI